 You will earn 3x TY points at Gas Stations and Travel.
 You will also earn 2x points on Dining and Entertainment, and 1x points on everything else.
 The Citi Premier also has a few nice perks that are comparable to those from the Chase Sapphire Preferred.

 This card has a sign-up bonus of 50,000 TY points after spending $4,000 in the first three months.

 The Amex Everyday Preferred Card is a great card for earning MR points stateside.
 While this card is not a perks card, it’s a great earner.
 You also can transfer MR points to Amex’s travel partners for a modest annual fee.

 This is a great card for travelers who spend heavily at the grocery store and gas station.
-But those who want more perks or more travel-oriented bonus categories should look elsewhere.
+Light spenders and those who want more perks or more travel-oriented bonus categories should look elsewhere.